Issues of Concern

 Contrary to Gert's assertion that such behavior is not morally rational, this kind of behavior is supported by moral teaching in the form of a command, e.g., the parable of the Good Samaritan (Luke 10:25-37)..."Go and do likewise."

-Gert convincingly argues that a person cannot impartially do good for all persons at all times.
-In this way, he unintentionally promotes distributive justice.
+Gert convincingly argued that a person cannot impartially do good for all persons at all times.
+In this way, he unintentionally promoted distributive justice.
 Nevertheless, it is essentially unheard of to find a member of the Great Conversation, a statute of law, or an ethical code pertaining to the practice of medicine that argues that distributive justice dominates beneficence as a rule.
 Instead, the beneficence-justice dilemma is discussed only in the context of emergencies.

 Proposed Hierarchy of Beneficence, Autonomy, Non-Maleficence, and Justice